Facebook was tracking your text message and phone call data. Now what? | ZDNet

-While Facebook boss Mark Zuckerberg was stumblingly apologizing for giving Russian-linked Cambridge Analytica access to over 50 million US Facebook users' personal data, news broke that Facebook had been scraping call and text message data from Android phones for years.
+While Facebook boss Mark Zuckerberg was apologizing for giving Russian-linked Cambridge Analytica access to over 50 million US Facebook users' personal data, news broke that Facebook had been scraping call and text message data from Android phones for years.

 If you looked closely, you would have seen Zuckerberg and company had been snooping on Facebook's billion-plus users since the beginning.
 Indeed, the company's entire business model is built on profiting from your personal data.